-Annually, Memorial Day, the Fourth of July and Labor Day account for more than one-third of all boating-related accidents and fatalities.
+Annually, Memorial Day, the Fourth of July, and Labor Day account for more than one-third of all boating-related accidents and fatalities.
 While summer’s warm weather invites us to do more water activities, boat owners may take their vessels out on the water at any time.
 That’s why it’s important for boat owners to carry insurance on their vessels year-round.
-Much like car insurance, boat insurance can cover an array of events that
+Much like car insurance, boat insurance can cover a lot of events.

 Why do boat accidents happen?

 Typically, boat crashes occur in smaller, open boats on inland waters.
 Further, bad weather or hazardous conditions do not cause most boating fatalities.
 The typical crash occurs when weather and visibility are good, the winds are light and the water is calm.
 The top contributing factors for boat crashes include the following:

-The number one reason boat crashes occur is because of operator inattention.
+The number one reason boat crashes occur is operator inattention.
 There are many possible distractions onboard a boat, as well as outside distractions.
-The unpredictability of the wind, weather and water requires that operators pay close attention to any and all warning signs of danger.
+The unpredictability of the wind, weather, and water requires that operators pay close attention to any and all warning signs of danger.

 Just like driving on roadways, safely navigating waterways requires your undivided attention.
 With streaming services and the ability to buy music on our phones, smartphones have become increasingly important to how we consume our favorite music.
 Newer or larger boats like house boats have radios with Bluetooth capabilities or auxiliary cords stationed near the driver’s chair.
 If you’re the helmsman this holiday, don’t let your smartphone lead you to one of the two most common causes of boat crashes.